jeltsch/order-maintenance-correctness/CONTRIBUTING.md

   * Limit the subject line to 58 characters.

-  * Start the subject with a capital letter.
+  * Start the subject line with a capital letter.

   * Do not end the subject line with a period.